dsiu13/infosec_interview_questions/README.md

 1. Client Hello: Client sends info that will be required by the server started an HTTPS connection.
 2. Server Hello: Server responds back with the configuration it selected from the Client Hello with info to proceed with the handshake.
 3. Server Key Exchange Message: Message sent by the server to the client carrying the required details for client to generate the pre-secret.
 Only used if the premaster secret is needed.
 4. Certificate Request: Server will send a certificate request from the client with the certificate type, cert signature algos and cert authorities list can be empty.
-Server then sends Server Hello Done message.
+The Server then sends Server Hello Done message.
 5. Client Certificate: Client presents its cert chain to the server.
 Cert needs to be appropriate for the negotiated cipher suite's key exchange algo and any negotiated extensions.
 6. Client Key Exchange Message: Message needs to be sent by the client following the client cert message.
 Data between server and client HTTPS connection will be encrypted.
 Symmetric is used due to lower overhead

 #### Cookies
+- Small files including unique identifiers that web servers send to browsers.
+These cookies then can be sent back to the server each time your browser requests a new page.
+Allows a website to remember preferences, settings, etc...

 #### SSH
 1. Secure Shell: Provides strong authentication and secure communication over insecure channels.